delvtech/docs-portal/governance-council/airdrop/discord.md

 ## What’s next?

-On April 11th, 2022, we’ll announce the link where you can check your eligibility and claim your voting power.
+If you were eligible for the airdrop and submitted your public ID during our first collection period, which closed on April 11th, 2022, you can claim your ELFI in our [ZK Claim site](https://gov.element.fi/zkclaim).

+If you missed the first public ID collection period, don't panic!
+We'll hold more collection periods down the line.

 Once you’ve claimed your voting power, it can be used by your delegate (or yourself, in case of self-delegation) to vote on proposals.